helidon-io/helidon/docs/se/grpc/server.md

 }
 ```

 When using Maven, `.proto` files should be placed under the `src/main/proto` directory.
 It’s recommended to use the `protobuf-maven-plugin` to compile these files as part of the Maven build process.
-You can refer to the [pom.xml](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/webserver/grpc/pom.xml) file in the Helidon gRPC SE example for guidance.
+You can refer to the [pom.xml][pom-xml] file in the Helidon gRPC SE example for guidance.

 The Protobuf compiler generates message classes (EchoRequest and EchoResponse), client stubs (for making RPC calls to the server), and a base class for the server-side service implementation.
 In this example, we’ll ignore the generated base class and instead implement the service using the Helidon gRPC framework.